loveindent/stateful-api-mock-server/README.md

 [![codecov](https://codecov.io/gh/loveindent/serial-api-mocker/branch/master/graph/badge.svg)](https://codecov.io/gh/loveindent/serial-api-mocker)

 # Serial API Mocker
 Another yet api mock server.
 Why?
-Because it has to be simple and I didn't find a simple one.
-Just put a js/json file into a directory, start your server from your mocha/karma/andWhateverOtherHypsterTestRunner and use the simple API to create your tests cases.
+Because it has to be simple and I didn't find a simple one for my case (independent api) based on directory file.
+It's almost useful if your api use another api.

+Just put a js/json file into a directory, start your server from your mocha/karma/etc and use the simple API to create your tests cases.

 # Feature
 - Mock server served from js/json file where ever you want